Minky Woodcock: Publishing history

-The first issue of Minky Woodcock - The Girl Who Handcuffed Houdini was published in November 2018, and von Buhler threw a lavish launch party attended by many of those involved in the series' creation, including many of the models David W. Mack and Robert McGinnis were among the cover artists for the series.
+The first issue of Minky Woodcock - The Girl Who Handcuffed Houdini was published in November 2017, and von Buhler threw a lavish launch party attended by many of those involved in the series' creation, including many of the models David W. Mack and Robert McGinnis were among the cover artists for the series.
 Von Buhler was interviewed alongside Daily and Hard Case Crime founder Charles Ardai at New York Comic Con in 2018.
 After the four-issue mini-series concluded, Titan collected it as a single hardback volume.

 In a sequel was announced soon afterwards, initially planned to concern the death of Olive Thomas and named as Minky Woodcock: They Die Fast on Broadway!.
 However, the second mini-series would not appear until 2021, now pairing Minky with Nikola Tesla.
 McGinnis and Dani Strips were among those to provide variant cover art, with Daily again 'reprising' the role of Minky on photo covers.
 Von Buhler avoided depicting Tesla's famous feud with Thomas Edison as she felt it had been covered before, and implied the Olive Thomas storyline would instead become a third series.

+In September 2024, a new four-issue installment of the series, Minky Woodcock: The Girl Called Cthulhu, was announced.
+The collected edition was released in July 2025.